-Katrin Terton’s mixed-media and photographic work continues her focus on the tenuous, liminal elements of the world around and within us, on transformation and impermanence as well as the alchemy of working with natural materials and found objects.
+Katrin Terton’s mixed-media work continues her focus on the tenuous, liminal elements of the world around and within us, on transformation and impermanence as well as the alchemy of working with natural materials and found objects.

 Katrin is drawn to nature's discards and other found objects that are often overlooked by others.
 For the artist these are small everyday wonders and a constant source of inspiration, to be found anywhere while she wanders the world.

 Katrin maintains the nature of the materials as much as possible in her works, keeping them as raw, fragile and broken as they are.
 While Katrin’s works are overtly tactile, they hint at unreachable secrets.

 Viewers often find the use of organic and man made materials like human hair, driftwood, plant materials, wax, kombucha fabric, bones, rusty metal pieces, both compelling and confronting as it evokes thoughts around our own vulnerability, life and death and how we feel about changes within and around us throughout time.